athenaozanich/oop-game-show-app/README.md

 I have added some cool animations as follows:

--   Animation for the start screen overlay
+1. Animation for the start screen overlay
--   Animation for the win and loss overlay
+2. Animation for the win and loss overlay
--   Added animations to each individual letter in the phrase
+3. Added animations to each individual letter in the phrase
     -   Set letters elements opacity to 0 on start
     -   Set animation to change opacity
     -   Set animation for both starting and ending the game
     -   Use Js to add the animations classes dynamically with a delay between each letter
--   Changed overflow to hidden
+4. Changed overflow to hidden
+5. Add transition to phrase letters on reveal